Stephenville International Airport: History

 The mandate of the base was to maintain a tanker alert force and its capability to meet and refuel Strategic Air Command jet bombers en route to targets.
 The Boeing KC-97 Stratofreighter was employed in this task.

 The base was also used as a refuelling stop for transatlantic military flights.
 In addition, Harmon supported three Air Defense Command units.
 In 1957, the Canadian Department of Transportation constructed an airport terminal to accommodate Trans-Canada Air Lines (now Air Canada).
 1966 saw the closure of the U.S. Air Force Base in Stephenville.

-The airport is now owned and operated by the local airport authority, the Stephenville Airport Corporation Inc. Stephenville Airport was designated as an alternate in the Trans Oceanic Plane Stop (TOPS) program on July 23, 1970.
+Stephenville Airport was designated as an alternate in the Trans Oceanic Plane Stop (TOPS) program on 23 July 1970.

 The Stephenville Airport was the major passenger airport for all of western Newfoundland until the early 1990s when provincial government decided to direct more traffic to the Deer Lake Regional Airport.
 All major Canadian carriers used Stephenville such as Air Canada, Eastern Provincial Airways and Canadian Airlines.
 It was one of five sites along eastern North America designated as an alternate landing site for the Space Shuttle orbiter during its launches and landings.

 Stephenville International Airport was one of the locations of Operation Yellow Ribbon on September 11, 2001.

-On February 1, 2018, the Canada Flight Supplement indicated that runway 02/20, which was 3,959 ft long, had been closed.
+On 1 February 2018, the Canada Flight Supplement indicated that runway 02/20, which was 3,959 ft long, had been closed.

 In 2020, as a result of the COVID-19 pandemic, the airport suffered notable cuts to its airline routes.
 All airlines never returned to Stephenville as commercial aviation increased across Canada and at nearby Deer Lake Regional Airport.